xalanq/cf-tool/README.md

 My old ID is [iwtwiioi](https://codeforces.com/profile/iwtwiioi), with a low rating :(, but we could make friends~

 Now I will use my new ID [xalanq](https://codeforces.com/profile/xalanq) to compete.
 A new BORN!
-(But I'm still weak)
+(But without a lower rating)